 “Would sure like to see a picture of Donna (his sister).
 I’d bet she’s quite a lady now

 “Please write and send some pictures if possible.
 Say ‘Hello’ to everyone for me.
 Will be home as soon as I can get there.
 Expect to leave here within the next few days.

 “See you soon —- Jimmie”

-Ironically, during the war, Joyce passed a war bond poster from the Harley-Davidson Motorcycle Company – of a motorcycle messenger flying through the air on his Harley – on her way to and from work every day.
-The man in the poster, which was taken at Fort Knox in 1941, was of the same man that she married.
+Ironically, during the war, Joyce passed a war bond poster – on her way to and from work – from the Harley-Davidson Motorcycle Company – of a motorcycle messenger flying through the air on his Harley.
+The man in the poster, which was taken at Fort Knox in 1941, was the same man that she married.

-Jim Bashleben resided in Arlington Heights, Illinois.
-He passed away on July 30, 2009, in Arlington Heights and was cremated.
+Jim Bashleben resided in Arlington Heights, Illinois, and passed away on July 30, 2009, in Arlington Heights and was cremated.
 His ashes are at Memory Gardens Cemetery in Arlington Heights.